 - The sooner the carrier is involved, the easier it is to control the costs of the injury.

-- It eliminates an employee’s claim that the employer discouraged him/her from filing a workers' compensation claim.
+- Reporting an injury immediately eliminates an employee’s claim that the employer discouraged him/her from filing a workers' compensation claim.